Jillian ManusProfile Photo

 #53 Investors Get Feisty at Our Philly Pitch-off

-This week, The Pitch is live from The Wharton School at the University of Philadelphia.
-Three of Philly’s most promising young startups take the stage in front of Phil Nadel, Jillian Manus and a packed house for a live pitch …
+This week, The Pitch is live from The Wharton School at the University of Pennsylvania.
+Three of Philly’s most promising young startups take the stage in front of Phil Nadel, Jillian Manus and a packed house for a live pitch…

 Dec.
 5, 2018